Types of Degrees Specialized Sales Majors Are Getting

 |Hispanic or Latino||385|

-Specialized Marketing appeals to people across the globe.
-About 6.6% of those with this major are international students.
+Students from other countries are interested in Specialized Marketing, too.
+About 5.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea